 The price of a rental car is very unlikely to drop next year despite the drop in rental days this year.
-The normal story entails of a drop in car rentals per day leads to a drop in the cost of hire cars.
+The normal story entails a drop in car rentals per day leads to a drop in the cost of hire cars.
 Many companies that use fleet cars usually use this time of year to hedge their bets and see what other providers can offer them in the way of a better deal.
 This year and next seems to be a little different though as the hire car business is not dropping prices.
 They have stayed steady now for the past few years and are thought to be looking to possibly increase the rates for next year.

 The increase in the demand for car hire this year has been widely reported and if the forecasts are to be believed, we’re unlikely to see a drop in prices any time soon.
-It has been claimed that many corporate customer of car hire firms will stick to their current provider in the coming year in order to benefit from repeat hire offers instead of starting all over again with another company.
+It has been claimed that many corporate customers of car hire firms will stick to their current provider in the coming year in order to benefit from repeat hire offers instead of starting all over again with another company.

 These predictions have been made by the president of Abrams Consulting Group, Neil Abrams who specialises in car hire.
 He went on to add that car hire businesses have been affected differently by this recession as opposed to previous ones as the industry has been left largely undamaged by the economic downturn.